ShakibaFJ/concept-bottleneck-models-cub/README.md

 - Experimental result visualisation,
 - Test-time intervention experiments.

+- **Sequential Training of CBM** – the label predictor is trained using concepts predicted by the trained concept predictor.
+- **Independent Training of CBM** – the label predictor is trained using ground-truth concepts.
+- **Joint Training of CBM** – the concept and label predictors are optimised jointly using concept and classification objectives.

+Two downstream label predictors are assessed:
+- **Multi-Layer Perceptron (MLP)**
+- **Decision Tree (DT)**

 ## Dataset:
 Experiments are conducted on **CUB-200-2011**, containing 200 bird species with image-level semantic attribute annotations.
 --- Number of concepts(Attribute / concept annotations): 312